forcedotcom/cli/releasenotes/README.md

 * CHANGE: We no longer include the records that failed after running `data delete|upsert bulk --json` in the JSON output; use the `data bulk results` command to get this information.
 We also removed the ability to resume synchronous data operations with the `data delete|upsert resume` commands.
 We deprecated both of these features in October 2024 and added the deprecation warning in the command outputs. (plugin-data PR [#1209](https://github.com/salesforcecli/plugin-data/pull/1209))

+* CHANGE: When you open an org in a browser with the `org open` command, Salesforce CLI now generates a single-use frontdoor URL.
+This URL can be used one time only; subsequent use won't allow you to log into the org.
+This change makes the access to your org more secure.

+    Starting in August 2025, the generated URLs contained in the output of `org open --json` or `org open --url-only` will also be single-use only; until then the URLs continue to be multi-use.
+A warning is printed if you use the `--json` or `--url-only` flags of `org open` to remind you of the upcoming change.
+To immediately force the URLs in _all_ output of `org open` to be single-use, set the new SF_SINGLE_USE_ORG_OPEN_URL environment variable to `true`.
+For example:

+    ```bash
+    export SF_SINGLE_USE_ORG_OPEN_URL=true
+    ```

+    (GitHub issue [#2769](https://github.com/forcedotcom/cli/issues/2769), plugin-org PR [#1375](https://github.com/salesforcecli/plugin-org/pull/1375))

+* FIX: We improved the error message returned when you run the `apex run test` command but there are no Apex tests in your org; it now clearly states what the problem is.
+(GitHub issue [#3217](https://github.com/forcedotcom/cli/issues/3217), plugin-apex PR [#706](https://github.com/salesforcecli/plugin-apex/pull/706))

 * FIX: We fixed the remaining bugs around the `Maximum call stack size exceeded` error that sometimes occurred when running `project generate manifest --from-org` on an org that has more than 1,000 folder metadata components, such as `ReportFolder` or `DashboardFolder`. (plugin-deploy-retrieve PR [#1314](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1314), source-deploy-retrieve PR [#1526](https://github.com/forcedotcom/source-deploy-retrieve/pull/1526))

 ## 2.80.12 (March 19, 2025) [stable]